N=2 superconformal nets: Spectral Flow for the Super-Virasoro Nets

 It is straightforward to check that it is an inverse for $\eta_t$, so we have bijectivity.
 Moreover, using Definition \ref{def:SVir2-alg}, one finds that $\eta_t$ is a Lie algebra homomorphism, so we are done. \end{proof}

-The main purpose of this section is to setup an operator algebraic version of the $N=2$ spectral flow.
+The main purpose of this section is to set up an operator algebraic version of the $N=2$ spectral flow.
 In order to treat the local algebras, we need to study the action of the spectral flow on smeared fields.

 Consider now $\SVir^{N=2,t}$ and denote by $\pi_0$ the vacuum representation with central charge $c$ of the Neveu-Schwarz $N=2$ super-Virasoro algebra $\SVir^{N=2}$, i.e. the unique irreducible unitary representation with central charge $c$ and lowest energy $h=0$ (and consequently $q=0$).
 We denote by $L_n^t := \pi_0(\eta_t(L_n))$, $J_n^t := \pi_0(\eta_t(J_n))$, $G_r^{\pm,t} := \pi_0(\eta_t(G_r^\pm))$, the generators in the unitary representation $\pi_0\circ \eta_t$ of $\SVir^{N=2,t}$ (we suppress the superscript $\cdot^t$ when $t=0$).
 Similarly to the case $t=0$ considered in Sect. \ref{sec:SVir-net}, for any $t\in\R$ we may consider the series